iProgramMC/NanoShellOS/readme.md

 #### Be advised that this is beta-level software and you should not expect any stability from it.

+#### NanoShell isn't being actively developed anymore.
+While I may come back to it sometimes to work on it, development is currently inactive.
+For an active OS project, see https://github.com/iProgramMC/Boron

 ## Third-party attributions

 This software is licensed under the GNU General Public License version 3 or later, except in the following components: